 Pregnancy is a time of drastic change and anticipation.
-With so many changes in your body, it is important to keep your overall health in check.
-This includes your dental health.
+With so many changes in your body, it is essential to keep your overall health in check.
+This includes your oral health.
 Poor dental health can affect you and the child you are carrying.
-Many parents are unsure of how to proceed with dental care during this exciting time.
-Below you will find many common questions and the answers to help you make your best decisions for optimum dental health.
+Many parents are unsure of how to proceed with oral health care during this exciting time.
+Below you will find many common questions and the answers to help you make your best decisions for optimum oral health.

 Common Pregnancy Dental Questions

 Oral health is the health of your mouth, teeth, and gum tissues.
 It is an essential part of your overall health.
 And if you are a pregnant women, it is also a necessary part of your prenatal care.

 Being pregnant can increase your risk for oral health issues.
 These issues can affect your pregnancy and its outcome.
 For example, some research shows a link between periodontal disease and premature birth rates.
 Premature birth is birth that happens before 37 weeks of pregnancy.
 Premature babies may have developed more health problems at birth and later in life than babies that are born full-term.

 Gum Disease and Premature Birth

 There have been few significant research studies showing a link between gum disease and possible premature birth.
 Researchers of one study published in The Journal of the American Dental Association found that pregnant women with chronic periodontal disease were 4-7x more likely to deliver prematurely (before week 37) and underweight babies than mothers free of gum disease.

 The studies also noted that mothers with the most severe periodontal disease delivered the most prematurely at 32 weeks.

 Taking extra good care of maternal oral health during pregnancy can help you have a healthy pregnancy along with a healthy baby according to the American Dental Association.

 How can pregnancy affect your oral health care?